mixmaxhq/eb-disable-npm/README.md

 So, we use this package's `.ebextensions` to prevent Elastic Beanstalk from installing/rebuilding modules altogether.
 Instead, we deploy our Node modules along with our application source from our CI server.
-What makes this possible is that it already installs the modules for the purposes of running our tests, and uses the same architecture as Elastic Beanstalk's EC2 instances.
+What makes this possible is that the CI server already installs the modules for the purposes of running our tests, and uses the same CPU architecture as Elastic Beanstalk's EC2 instances.

 This package has been tested against Elastic Beanstalk platform versions [3.1.0 and 2.1.3](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/platform-history-nodejs.html).